-Known as the Cape Regional Wellness, members were representative of the following sectors: Healthcare, Behavioral Health, including mental health and addiction services, business, education and law enforcement.
+Known as the Cape Regional Wellness Alliance, our members are representative of the following sectors: Healthcare, Behavioral Health, including mental health and addiction services, business, education and law enforcement.
 Alliance members are all top executives in their respective organizations and have the authority to make decisions to allocate resources and effect change through policy development.
-This group was committed to the Mission statement of “increasing awareness of the long term consequences of Adverse Childhood Experiences and increasing the availability of coordinated, community resources and activities in Cape May County.
+This group is committed to our mission statement of “increasing awareness of the long term consequences of Adverse Childhood Experiences, and increasing the availability of coordinated, community resources and activities in Cape May County.”

-The Journey began with an orientation and training through the NJ Creative Leadership Institute for a total of four days over the course of several months.
+Our Journey began with an orientation and training through the Boundary Spanning Leadership Institute for a total of four days over the course of several months.
 The resulting analyses of community struggles and challenges were spirited, thoughtful, informing and enlightening.
-Alliance members quickly realized the problems facing our county were intertwined and connected.
-In many cases, our respective organizations were working in silo’s and the result of our continued collaboration led to the recognition of the value of cooperation, collaboration and a learning process whereby each member made a concerted effort to learn about each other’s service and/or organization, thus creating a synergistic positive effect.
+Alliance members quickly realized the problems facing our county are intertwined and connected.
+In many cases, our respective organizations were working in silos and the result of our continued collaboration led to the recognition of the value of cooperation, collaboration and a learning process whereby each member made a concerted effort to learn about each other’s service and/or organization, thus creating a synergistic and positive effect.